riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-staticdh.md

 best p-1 attack cost after 18 051 648 queries:          ~2^115.9
 best p+1 attack cost after 100 681 378 340 764 queries: ~2^105.2
 ~~~

+## Finite Fields

+DH over the multiplicative groups of finite fields such as {{!RFC3526}}
+ and {{!RFC7919}} is essentially unaffected by the attacks described
+ here because the group order is so large in order to defeat the
+ general number field sieve that the generic DLPwAI algorithms cited
+ here are out of reach anyway.
+For example, no matter what the factorization of p - 1 and p + 1 is for
+ Group 14 of {{!RFC3526}} (the author got bored waiting for gp to
+ answer), the group order p is around 2^2048 anyway, so sqrt{p/d} must
+ be at least around the totally insurmountable 2^1990.

 # Security Considerations